dfelinto/blender-manual/animation/editors/timeline.rst

 Playback Menu
 -------------

-*Audio Scrubbing*
+- *Audio Scrubbing*
-       If your animation has sound, this option plays bits of the sound wave while you move the time cursor with LMB or keyboard <- arrows →.
+  If your animation has sound,
+  this option plays bits of the sound wave while you move the time cursor with LMB or keyboard arrows.

-*Audio Muted*
+- *Audio Muted*
   Mute the sound from Sequence Editors.

-*AV-sync*
+- *AV-sync*
   Play back and sync with audio clock, dropping frames if frame display is too slow.
   See :doc:`Header Controls <animation/editors/timeline#header_controls>` **IV** Synchronize Playback for more info.

-*Frame Dropping*
+- *Frame Dropping*
   Play back dropping frames if frames are too slow.
   See :doc:`Header Controls <animation/editors/timeline#header_controls>` **IV** Synchronize Playback for more info.

-*Clip Editors*
+- *Clip Editors*
-       While playing, updates the *Movie Clip Editor*\ .
+  While playing, updates the *Movie Clip Editor*.

-*Node Editors*
+- *Node Editors*
-       While playing, updates the Node properties for the *Node Editor*\ .
+  While playing, updates the Node properties for the *Node Editor*.

-*Sequencer Editors*
+- *Sequencer Editors*
-       While playing, updates the *Video Sequence Editor*\ .
+  While playing, updates the *Video Sequence Editor*.

 .. admonition:: Image Editors
    :class: note

-   Not sure what is updated, maybe gif images or, image sequence.
+   TODO Not sure what is updated, maybe gif images or, image sequence.

-*Image Editors*
+- *Image Editors*
-       // Todo.
+  Todo

-*Property Editors*
+- *Property Editors*
   When the animation is playing, this will update the property values in the UI.

-*Animation Editors*
+- *Animation Editors*
   While playing, updates the *Timeline*\ , *Dope Sheet*\ , *Graph Editor*\ , *Video Sequence Editor*\ .

-*All 3D View Editors*
+- *All 3D View Editors*
   While playing, updates the *3D View* and the the *Timeline*\ .

-*Top-Left 3D Editor*
+- *Top-Left 3D Editor*
   While playing, updates the *Timeline* if *Animation Editors* and *All 3D View Editors* disabled.

 Header Controls